rustshop/npcnix/README.md

 # NPCNIX

-> Provision your NixOS systems by broadcasting the official
-> narrative through the approved official communication channels.
+> Control your NixOS instances system configuration from a centrally managed location.

 ## Overview